Library & Learning Resources, Rules and Regulations

 2.3 Electronic Information Services

-The Library Search platform is available without restriction.
-Only current members of the University have access to our electronic resources.
+2.3.1 The Library Search platform is available without restriction.
+Only current members of the University have access to our subscribed and purchased electronic resource.

 3. Conduct in the Library

-3.1 To keep our students and staff safe in our Libraries we are following University policies.
+3.1 To keep our students and staff safe in our Libraries we are following University policies outlined in the student contract.
 You must adhere to instructions, notices, guidance and respect other users at all times.

 Arrangements' cover all types of burnt and smoked products including cigarettes, tobacco, e-cigarettes and non-tobacco cigarette products.

-3.8 You should switch your mobile phones to silent at all times.
-Holding a phone conversation in a designated silent study area is not permitted in the Libraries.
+3.7 You should switch your mobile phones to silent at all times.
+Holding a phone conversation in a designated silent study area is not permitted in the libraries.

 4. Library User's Personal Property